All Episodes

 In 2008, this country is still so sexist that it will refuse to elect a woman.

-I can just see them all getting a little miffed, even though those women that were not for her.
+I can just see them all getting a little miffed, even though those women that were not for her, I can see them jumping in on this too.

-Just these are just random thoughts that occur in the fertile gray matter known as my brain.
+These are just random thoughts that occur in the fertile gray matter known as my brain.

-And then I got to thinking it's not just women.
+And then I got to thinking, it's not just women.

 We all got screwed campaign.

-Somebody's gonna get screwed in this campaign.
+Somebody's going to get screwed in this campaign.

 Speaking of Obama, Armstrong Williams has a piece posted today on human events.

-Before the primary season began, the Democrat Party reached an agreement with its potential presidential candidates that they would not campaign in Florida or Michigan, and that the delegates from those states would be meaningless.
+Before the primary season began, the Democrat Party reached an agreement with its potential presidential candidates that they would not campaign in Florida or Michigan and that the delegates from those states would be meaningless.

 All the candidates agreed, which in effect made the Florida primary and the Michigan primary moot because none of the delegates could be used with the candidates vying for the nomination.